tarwn/lessthandot-hugo/blogs/content/posts/2009-10-05-do-we-need-to-know-basic-math-as-program.md

    }
 }
 ```
-You have to love this &#8216;gem' (of course this is someone messing with the original poster)
+You have to love this 'gem' (of course this is someone messing with the original poster)

 ```java
 switch (i)